mitchness/DoorDilemma/README.md

          Of course you’re taking her side.
 But it’s symbolic.
 It’s body language.
          I’m saying, “Hey, I care.
 Go ahead.”
 That’s what society runs on—symbolic doors.

                   SUSIE
-         You want a medal for LARPing as a doorman?
-Get the hell inside before I shut the automatic door with my mind.
+         You want a trophy for pretending to hold a door that opens itself?
+What’s next, you gonna salute the elevator?

+                  LARRY
+         It’s called consideration.
+I’m projecting politeness!

+                  SUSIE
+         You’re projecting something, all right.

+                  JEFF
+         It’s kinda like bowing to a motion sensor, Lar.

+                  LARRY
+         It’s a gesture!
+The world needs gestures!
+What are we without gestures?

+                  SUSIE
+         Human beings with common sense.

+                  LARRY
+         No. We’re animals.
+Doorless animals.

                 LARRY (pouting)
          Wow.
 Door respect is dead.

-                JEFF
-         To be fair, it’s like miming an umbrella in the rain.

-                LARRY
-         Thank you, Marcel Marceau.

 ## SCENE 7 – INT.
 COFFEE SHOP – NEXT DAY
-LARRY and TED enter.
-Larry opens the door for Ted.
+LARRY and JEFF enter.
+Larry opens the door for JEFF.

-                 TED
+                 JEFF
          Wow.
 What a gentleman.

                  LARRY